KELMAN SCHOLARS PROGRAM

 - Full-time, 9-week research experiences coordinated through the NCSU Undergraduate Research Program

-- Open to college students throughout the U.S.
+- Open to college students throughout the U.S. who are U.S Citizens and permanent residents.

 - Provided a stipend, room & board on campus, a transportation allowance, and participation in a variety of social and professional events.